dideldumthecat/lala-website-react/README.md

-# LALA Website
+# LALA Website React

-The LALA Website is a creative project showcasing a grid-based design with interactive elements.
-The website leverages modern frontend technologies and tools like Sass, CSS Grid, and JavaScript to provide a dynamic user experience.
+Based on [dideldumthecat/lala-website](https://github.com/dideldumthecat/lala-website), which uses plain JavaScript and gulp, The LALA Website is implemented completely in React and uses Vite as a development and build framework.

 ## Getting Started